Eastern Stars F.C.

-Eastern Stars FC is a semi-professional soccer club founded in July 2007 based in Milne Bay, Papua New Guinea, although the side plays most of its home matches at the Bisini Soccer Ground in Port Moresby.
+Eastern Stars FC was a semi-professional soccer club founded in July 2007 based in Milne Bay, Papua New Guinea.
+However, the side played most of its home matches at the Bisini Soccer Ground in Port Moresby.

-The club has competed a total of six times in the National Soccer League, and their best period came in the 2010–11 and 2011–12 Papua New Guinea National Soccer League seasons, when the side finished runners-up to Hekari United on both occasions.

-After their worst performance in six years of competition in 2014, the side took an extended break from the competition before returning for the 2019 season.
+The club has competed a total of six times in the top division, and their best period came in the 2010–11 and 2011–12 Papua New Guinea National Soccer League seasons, finishing runners-up to Hekari United on both occasions.
+After their worst performance in 2014, the side took an extended break from the competition before returning for the 2019 season.

 History

 Foundation and early years

 Eastern Stars FC were founded in July 2007 following concern from Milne Bay residents that the lack of clubs in the area had led to many local players joining Port Moresby-based teams; the club's name is derived from "the star from the East", a symbol that features on the Milne Bay provincial flag.